flintdigital/mage-mailchimp-magemonkey-ebizmarts/README.md

-# Magento Magemonkey Mailchimp Integration Module (V 1.1.34)
+# Magento Magemonkey Mailchimp Integration Module (Version 1.2.1)

 ## Overview
 This is the official release of the Mailchimp Magento Integration module.
 I have added this to make deployment work with most development projects.
 This will need to be followed and updated as need from the Magento Connect Repo.
 Will update as needed.